How to Become a Police Officer or Detective

-Applicants usually have training as a recruit before becoming an officer.
-In state and large local police departments, recruits get training in their agency's police academy.
-In small agencies, recruits often attend a regional or state academy.
-Training includes classroom instruction in constitutional law, civil rights, state laws and local ordinances, and police ethics.
-Recruits also receive training and supervised experience in areas such as patrol, traffic control, use of firearms, self-defense, first aid, and emergency response.
+Candidates for appointment usually attend a training academy before becoming an officer.
+Training includes classroom instruction in state and local laws and constitutional law, civil rights, and police ethics.
+Recruits also receive training and supervised experience in areas such as patrol, traffic control, firearm use, self-defense, first aid, and emergency response.

-Detectives normally begin their career as police officers before being promoted to detective.
+Detectives normally begin their careers as police officers before being promoted to detective.

 Police officers usually become eligible for promotion after a probationary period.
 Promotions to corporal, sergeant, lieutenant, and captain usually are made according to a candidate's position on a promotion list, as determined by scores on a written examination and on-the-job performance.
 In large departments, promotion may enable an officer to become a detective or to specialize in one type of police work, such as working with juveniles.

 Communication skills.
-Police and detectives must be able to speak with people when gathering facts about a crime and to express details about a given incident in writing.
+Police, detectives, and fish and game wardens must be able to speak with people when gathering facts about a crime and to express details about a given incident in writing.